 For 2020 parading-in-place, there is the advantage of electricity and the lanterns being stationary.
 Consider retrofitting your holiday lights with lanterns.
 I added a little frame made of skewers and hot glue to these card stock accordion lanterns and they have lasted on my porch for two weeks now.

-Cardboard boxes can be wonderful lanterns!
 Here are some examples and a video tutorial for illuminated dioramas and box lanterns.
 They are with a variety of light sources.
 "3 LED puck lights" are good, like the kind made for under cabinets.
 There are all kinds on line and often at a hardware store.